 Britain's Sascha Kindred was disqualified in the S6 50m butterfly following an illegal leg kick while South African Natalie du Toit ended her swimming career with defeat by Australian Ellie Cole in the S9 100m freestyle final.

 Meanwhile, Dutch wheelchair tennis player Esther Vergeer eased to her fourth Paralympic women's singles title with her 470th consecutive victory.

 Britain are second in the overall medals table and only China and Russia have earned more podium finishes in athletics.
 GB won only two gold medals in track and field events in Beijing 2008.

-rather than simply including them in the New Year's Honours, it was revealed.
+Prime Minister David Cameron is set to create a separate honours list for Britain's Olympians and Paralympians, rather than simply including them in the New Year's Honours, it was revealed.